 The basis for the identification of hazard to the aquatic environment for a substance is the aquatic toxicity of that substance.
 Classification is predicated on having toxicity data for fish, crustacea, and algae/aquatic plant available.
 These taxa are generally accepted as representative of aquatic fauna and flora for hazard identification.
 Data on these particular taxa are more likely to be found because of this general acceptance by regulatory authorities and the chemical industry.
 Other information on the degradation and bioaccumulation behaviour is used to better delineate the aquatic hazard.
-This section describes the appropriate tests for ecotoxicity, provides some basic concepts in evaluating the data and using combinations of testing results for classification, summarizes approaches for dealing with difficulty substances, and includes a brief discussion on interpretation of data quality.
+This section describes the appropriate tests for classification, summarizes approaches for dealing with difficulty substances, and includes a brief discussion on interpretation of data quality.